Flow4R: Unifying 4D Reconstruction and Tracking with Scene Flow: Method

 \paragraph{Sequence Processing.} The two-view formulation can be applied to video sequences by constructing image pairs, as shown in \cref{fig:sequence_proc}.
-MonST3R~\cite{zhang2025monst3r} constructs pairs within local windows and uses post-optimization to arrange pairs in a pose graph.
-In contrast, St4Track~\cite{st4rtrack2025} builds anchored connections to conduct consistent tracking from the first image.
-To target tracking and reconstruction without post-optimization, we adopt anchored connections following St4Track.
+MonST3R~\cite{zhang2025monst3r} constructs pairs within local temporal windows and uses post-optimization to arrange pairs in a pose graph.
+In contrast, St4RTrack~\cite{st4rtrack2025} builds anchored connections to conduct consistent tracking from the first image.
+To perform tracking and reconstruction without post-optimization, we adopt anchored connections following St4RTrack.